UWCS/stardust/content/about/lan/_index.md

 #### Can I bring an extension cord?

-Yes, but please only use it on the outlets on the walls of the room.
-DO NOT plug extension cords into the electrical leads coming down from the ceiling, as these are not designed to handle them, and doing so could lead to potential fire risk.
+Yes, but please only use it on the outlets on the walls of the room. **DO NOT plug extension cords into the electrical leads coming down from the ceiling**.
+These are not designed to handle them, and doing so could lead to potential fire risk (and a return of the dreaded Alarm LAN).
 These should provide more than enough plugs anyway.

 #### I still need help!

 No worries.
-Hop on our [Discord](https://discord.uwcs.co.uk) and ask any member of our current gaming exec team if there's anything else you'd like to know about LAN.
+Hop on our [Discord](https://discord.uwcs.co.uk) and ask any member of our current Gaming Coordinators if there's anything else you'd like to know about LAN.
 I promise we won't bite.
 You can also send us an email at [gaming@uwcs.co.uk](mailto:gaming@uwcs.co.uk), or follow our [Instagram](https://www.instagram.com/warwickcompsoc/) for updates.

-In fact, Discord tends to be our best source of info regarding events in UWCS, so be sure to join to get the *very latest* updates on our various happenings!
+In fact, Discord tends to be our best source of info regarding events in UWCS, so be sure to join to get the *very latest* updates on our various happenings - you can grab the `Lanlubbers` role to get live updates on events!

 We look forward to seeing you at our next LAN!